M.D. Program OASIS

 Megan Jacobs, M.D., M.S.C.S.

-Dr. Jacobs is originally from the Seattle area.
-She attended Linfield University in Oregon where she studied Biology & Chemistry.
+Dr. Megan Jacobs is originally from the Seattle area.
+She attended Linfield University in Oregon where she studied biology and chemistry.
 She earned her medical degree from Saint Louis University in Missouri and completed her pediatric residency training at University of California San Francisco, Children’s Hospital Oakland.
-Dr. Jacobs went on to fellowship at the University of Colorado to specialize in Adolescent Health & Medicine.
-She joined the OHSU faculty in 2018 and serves as a primary care physician for adolescents and young adults, while also providing hospitalist and specialty consultation in areas of disordered eating, reproductive health, and gender affirming care.
+Dr. Jacobs went on to a fellowship at the University of Colorado, to specialize in adolescent health and medicine.
+She joined the OHSU faculty in 2018 and serves as a primary care physician for adolescents and young adults, while also providing hospitalist and specialty consultation in areas of disordered eating, reproductive health and gender affirming care.
 Dr. Jacobs enjoys working with youth because she has the opportunity to develop ongoing relationships with inspiring young adults.
 In her free time she enjoys hiking with her rescue dog, Flora.

 ON